-My early childhood was spent in and around the bay-area of California.
-My two younger siblings (Kelley and Cory) and I were shuffled among living with our mother, our father and California foster system until our grandparents (Don and Carol Woods) were awarded permanent custody when I was ten.
-Pops was a retired Navy Hospital Corpsman from Alma AR and his military service was a major positive influence on our lives.
-In 1993 we moved to Hatfield AR, were I would grow up and fall in love with the Ouachita Mountains.
-On my 17th birthday I joined the AR Army National Guard, and eventually deployed to Kuwait, followed by two tours to Iraq.
+My early childhood was spent in and around the bay area of California.
+My two younger siblings (Kelley and Cory) and I were shuffled among living with our mother, our father, and the California foster system until our grandparents (Don and Carol Woods) were awarded permanent custody when I was ten.
+Pops was a retired Navy Hospital Corpsman from Alma, AR, and his military service was a significant positive influence on our lives.
+In 1993 we moved to Hatfield, AR, where I would grow up and fall in love with the Ouachita Mountains.
+On my 17th birthday, I joined the AR Army National Guard, and eventually deployed to Kuwait, followed by two tours to Iraq.
 During my first tour to Iraq, my unit (C Co, 1/153rd INF; TF 1/9, 1st CAV) saw frequent combat and substantial casualty rates.
 In 2004, we lost our best NCO (SFC Miranda, aka “The Beagle”) during an enemy ambush.
-Beagle had been my squad leader for much of my career and had been a major influence in my life.
+Beagle had been my squad leader for much of my career and had been a major impact in my life.
 Sometime before he was killed, I had made him a promise to go back to college (I had flunked out of community college my freshman year) and to do my best to take advantage of “Uncle Sam’s” free tuition.
 When I returned home from Iraq, like most of my brothers, I really struggled to adjust to civilian life again.
 Looking back, it was obvious I was suffering from PTSD – but I did not want to admit to what we interpreted as weakness.
 For the first year, I really began to self-destruct and used alcohol to deal with my symptoms.
 Whether Beagle had known it or not, it was my attempt to make good on my promise to him that gave me my first “life-line” out of my downward spiral.
-I had enrolled back into the local community college – and even though I had no damn idea what I was going to do, I had made up my mind that I was going to do my very best.
+I enrolled back into the local community college – and even though I had no damn idea what I was going to do, I had made up my mind that I was going to do my very best.
 Although it would still take some time before I would really learn to accept and deal with my PTSD, college really helped me focus on a goal and helped me stabilize a bit.
 Up until that point, my entire academic career (K-12, etc.) I had always been a terrible student, struggling just to pass.
 Now I was getting A’s in nearly all my classes!